February 18, 2025 3 min read

 What if I have introduced my Buceps too early?

-Your Buceps may be covered in Diatoms, as shown in the picture above.
-They look nasty but thankfully are rather benign.
-The best thing you can do is to keep other parameters consistent ( lighting, nutrition, flow) and simply wait.
-It can take several weeks, but Diatoms can disappear very quickly as well.
-The worst thing you can do is to add more variables ( e,g. new additives ) which makes it harder for the Buceps to acclimatise.
+Your buceps may be covered in diatoms, as shown in the picture above.
+They look nasty, but fortunately they are quite harmless.
+The best thing to do is to keep the other parameters (lighting, food, flow) constant and just wait.
+This can take several weeks, but diatoms can also disappear very quickly.
+The worst thing you can do is to add more variables (e.g. new additives) that make it harder for the buceps to acclimatize.

 What if my Buceps have melted?